 Driving in dark on these roads was tedious because of bad road conditions.
 BRO has been doing a wonderful job in keeping the roads open and drivable for tourists to enjoy the virgin nature, however constantly liquefying snow from the mountains damage the roads making the driving conditions bad.

 Tsarap River looks mesmerizing in the early morning light.
 The aligned road unanticipatedly turns into a twisted road and killer hairpin switchbacks climb swiftly to Nakee La Pass at the height of 15,647 ft.
-This incline to Nakee La is known as 21 Gata Loops because of series of 21 hairpin bends.
+This incline to Nakee La is known as 21 Gata Loops because of a series of 21 hairpin bends.

 The Ghost of Gata Loops